 Help MSHA to better represent you by volunteering for a committee of your choice.
 Not all committees meet on a regular basis and meetings are held at locations throughout the state, by conference call or even by Skype.
 Our standing committees conduct almost all of the business of MSHA.

-- Continuing Professional Development: Provides opportunities for updating professional skills and obtaining CEUs through MSHA sponsored programs.
+- Continuing Education: Provides opportunities for updating professional skills and obtaining CEUs through MSHA sponsored programs.
 Works closely with the Professional Development and Education Committee.

 - Ethics: Serves as a resource to MSHA membership on questions or concerns of professional ethics.

 - Finance: Develops annual budget and serves as MSHA Treasurer.

 - Membership: Promotes membership in MSHA; encourages increased communication between MSHA and regional associations and special interest groups.

 - Professional Development and Education: Plans and coordinates annual conference; assures quality conference sessions; assumes specific responsibilities and contributes to overall program planning.

 - Public Relations: Promotes May as Better Hearing and Speech month and creates increased awareness of professional services via media.
 Works closely with the Communication and Networking Committee.

 - SLP Healthcare: Monitors issues affecting provision of services in medical speech-language pathology and audiology.
 Coordinates the Medical Speech-Language Pathology Forum held at the MSHA Annual Conference.
 Reviews nominations and selects recipients for the MSHA Clinical ServiceAward.
 Maintains contacts with reimbursement agencies including Medicaid, Medicare, and Blue Cross.